Liberty County Guide to the Perfect Low Country Boil

 - Make sure to peel your shrimp & “de-back” the crabs!

-The perfect Low Country Boil can sound like a lot of work, but trust us when we say – it’ll be worth it.
-If you want a delicious Low Country Boil dinner without having to do it yourself, head over to Walthourville Meat Market and try one of their platters.
+Our Liberty County guide to the perfect Low Country Boil might sound like a lot of work, but trust us when we say – it’ll be worth it.
+If you want a delicious Low Country Boil dinner without having to do it yourself, head over to the Walthourville Meat Market and try one of their platters.
 It’s fresh and ready to eat when you pick it up, and it’s another great opportunity to #ExploreLiberty!